kili-technology/kili-python-sdk/docs/sdk/tutorials/tagtog_to_kili.md

 The dataset consists in guests' reviews of apartments/houses for short-term lodging and tourism-related activities.
 The reviews have been obtained from Inside Airbnb.
 Each review has been manually annotated in tagtog.

-Let's download the project data (you will need to be logged in tagtog to do so) by clicking this [link](https://tagtog.com/JaqenNLP/ApartmentReviews/-downloads/dataset-as-anndoc).
+To download the project data, it is required to be logged in to tagtog.
+Then, you can download the project data.

 Once the .zip file is downloaded, we can unzip it: